-The Most Authentic Total War Games22 Mar 2020 2
+The Most Authentic Total War Games11 Jul 2020 2

 Forget about the best Total War game, which game is the most authentic?
 Which game captures the essence and history of the time the best?
 Nobody’s going to pretend that the series is a paragon of historical accuracy.
 We all know they take several hundred liberties with their chosen subjects, placing fun above veracity, preferring the spectacle before history.

 But the final product is always (usually) an enjoyable and stunning take on history that manages to capture the feel of the depicted era.
 Total War gives you a setting, then allows you to do whatever you want within that setting.
-That unique mix of campaign turn-based logistics and real time tactical battles with epic visuals is something so far unparalleled.
+That unique mix of a turn-based campaign, real time tactical battles and epic visuals which is so far unparalleled.

 - Total War: Rome II